-Since the outbreak of the Ebola virus disease (EVD) in West Africa nearly five months ago, Liberia and Sierra Leone alone have reported 1,207 suspected and confirmed cases of EVD and more than 560 suspected and confirmed deaths due to the virus.
+Since the outbreak of the Ebola virus disease (EVD) in West Africa nearly 7 months ago, Liberia and Sierra Leone together have reported more than 6,700 suspected and confirmed cases of EVD and over 3,000 suspected and confirmed deaths due to the virus.

 Hospitals are said to be the most dangerous place you can be right now.
 Which is why it is important to show support to these brave medical professionals that are working to maintain a level of safety and health for the patients they are treating.

 Though far away, these hospitals are in need of your help.
 Every small donation can make a huge difference.
 Please continue to visit this website for up-to-date information on these AHI sites and click on the link below to get involved and make a donation.